 Ken is a 25+ year networking industry veteran with a focus over the last 6 years on network traffic monitoring in service provider (mobile, cable and fixed) and enterprise networks.
 Ken’s first network monitoring marketing position was as Senior Director for Solutions Marketing of DPI products at Procera Networks (now Sandvine), then subsequently expanding his product marketing efforts and market coverage to include big data implemented network, application, and subscriber intelligence products.
 Ken has been an ongoing contributing columnist for various TMCnet publications including Internet Telephony Magazine, NetGen Mobility Magazine, and SIP Magazine.
 Ken has B.S. in Physics from Franklin & Marshall College and an M.S. in Computer Science from Columbia University School of Engineering.

-NetFlow vs sFlow: Which is better?
-In many cases, the choice is not up to the user because most networking gear supports only one or the other.
-In this post we look at the difference between the two and how network operators can support all of the flow protocols that their networks generate.
+In this post we look at the difference between NetFlow and sFlow and how network operators can support all of the flow protocols that their networks generate.

 Managing quality of service and service-level agreement (SLAs) is becoming more complex for service providers.
 In this post, we look at how and why enterprise cloud services and application usage is driving service providers to rethink service assurance metrics.
 We also discuss why network-based analytics is critical to satisfying service assurance needs.

 NetFlow offers a great way to preserve highly useful traffic analysis and troubleshooting details without needing to perform full packet capture.
 In this post, we look at how NetFlow monitoring solutions quickly evolved as commercialized product offerings and discuss how cloud and big data improve NetFlow analysis.

 In this post, we look at the best practices for an effective capacity planning solution that ensures optimal network performance and visibility.